X

 • Limited animation options

-Gamma transforms rough notes into attractive presentations with minimal effort.
-Instead of building slides one by one, you can paste in text content and let the AI organize and format it into a complete presentation.
+Gamma transforms rough notes into attractive presentations.
+Instead of building slides one by one, paste in text content and let the AI organize and format it.

-The interface feels more like a document editor than traditional presentation software, making it approachable for people who find slide design intimidating.
-You focus on your content, and Gamma handles the visual presentation.
+The interface feels more like a document editor than a traditional presentation tool, making it approachable for people who find slide design intimidating.

 Canva Pros:

-• Huge library of templates for every purpose
+• Massive library of pre-designed options for every purpose

 • User-friendly drag-and-drop interface